 Why Schools Need to Change

-Today’s learners face an uncertain present and a rapidly changing future that demand far different skills and knowledge than were needed in the 20th century.
-We also know so much more about enabling deep, powerful learning than we ever did before.
+Today’s learners face a rapidly changing world that demands far different skills than were needed in the past.
+We also know much more about how student learning actually happens and what supports high-quality learning experiences.
 Our collective future depends on how well young people prepare for the challenges and opportunities of 21st-century life.

 Learn More